SustainableUrbanSystemsLab/CP-SimAUD-HeatFlux/README.md

 ### APA

 ```
 Kastner, P. and Dogan, T., 2020.
 Solving Thermal Bridging Problems for Architectural Applications with OpenFOAM.
-In: SimAUD 2020. [online] Available at: <https://www.researchgate.net/publication/346039320_Solving_Thermal_Bridging_Problems_for_Architectural_Applications_with_OpenFOAM> [Accessed 21 September 2020].
+In: SimAUD 2020. [online] Available at: https://www.researchgate.net/publication/346039320_Solving_Thermal_Bridging_Problems_for_Architectural_Applications_with_OpenFOAM.
 ```

 ### Bibtex